sallyisa/pokeproject/README.md

 # Pokemon Project

 Requires pyspark to run the `pokemon-spark-sally-isaacoff.ipynb` notebook.
+Bonus questions are addressed at the bottom of the notebook :)

+The output file is in the `pokemon_out_csv/` directory.

 To run the streamlit dashboard locally: